Blog/Willow Reviews 2026: Pricing & Verdict

 HeadquartersAustin, Texas

-TypeTelehealth weight loss platform
+TypeWomen-focused telehealth weight loss

-Compounded semaglutide$299/month
+Compounded semaglutide$299/month (injectable or oral tablet)

 Brand-name optionsZepbound, Wegovy (insurance required)